2021–22 Ukrainian First League

 The 2021–22 Ukrainian First League was the 31st since its establishment.
 The league competition consisted of 16 teams.
-Earlier in 2021 it was discussed to expand the league to 20 teams with discontinuation of the UPL U-21 competitions, but that initiative was not realized.
+Earlier in 2021, it was discussed to expand the league to 20 teams with discontinuation of the UPL U-21 competitions, but that initiative was not realized.

-The competition was terminated at the PFL Council meeting on 6 May 2022 due to the 2022 Russian invasion of Ukraine.
+Right before the start of the second half, the competition was suspended due to the 2022 Russian invasion of Ukraine on 24 February 2022.
+Scheduled originally to end on 21 May 2022, it was eventually recognized as abandoned at the PFL Council meeting on 6 May 2022.

 Teams

-This season, Ukrainian First League consisted of 16 teams.
+This season, the Ukrainian First League consisted of 16 teams.

 Promoted teams

 The following teams have been promoted from the 2020–21 Ukrainian Second League: